Abdul-Malik Abu

-Abdul-Malik Abu (born September 16, 1995), is a Nigerian American professional basketball player for MZT Skopje of the Macedonian League and ABA League.
+Abdul-Malik Abu (born September 16, 1995), is an American professional basketball player who last played for Twarde Pierniki Toruń of the Polish Basketball League (PLK).

 High school career

 Abu first attended Marblehead High School in Marblehead, Massachusetts before transferred to Kimball Union Academy in Meriden, New Hampshire to play for coach Mike Olson.
 As a senior, he averaged 24.5 points and 10.5 rebounds per game while leading Kimball to a (61–21) overall record and was named NEPSAC Player of the year in 2014.

 Considered a four-star recruit, Abu was ranked 32nd in the ESPN 100 for the class of 2014.
 On September 7, 2013, Abu committed to NC State University to play college basketball.

 College career

 Abu spent his college career playing for the NC State Wolfpack in the Atlantic Coast Conference (ACC).
 As a freshman in 2014–2015, Abu averaged 6.4 points and 4.7 rebounds per game.
-As a sophomore, Abu became the starting Power Forward for the Wolfpack, where he finished second in scoring for NC State after averaging 12.9 points per game and 8.8 rebounds per game ranking fifth in the ACC for rebounds.
-As a junior, Abu became the focal point for a young Wolfpack team that featured incoming freshman's Dennis Smith Jr., Omer Yurtseven, and Markell Johnson.
+As a sophomore, Abu became the starting power forward for the Wolfpack, where he finished second in scoring for NC State after averaging 12.9 points per game and 8.8 rebounds per game ranking fifth in the ACC for rebounds.
+As a junior, Abu became the focal point for a young Wolfpack team that featured incoming freshman's Dennis Smith Jr., Ömer Yurtseven, and Markell Johnson.
 On November 11, 2016, Abu recorded 15 points and 11 rebounds in an 81–79 win against Georgia Southern.
 On the season, Abu averaged, 11.8 points per game and 7.0 rebounds per game, while shooting 52.9% from the field and 71.1% at the foul line.